vippsas/vipps-woocommerce/readme.txt

    - Password is sent via SMS
 2. Select the "Applications" tab.
 Here you can find the merchant/saleunit serial number (6 figures)
 3. Click on "View Secret" to see “Client ID” and “Client Secret”
 4. Click on customer name (top-right corner) and select "Profile" to see your subscriptions.
-You will here find the product "Vipps eCommerce Services API" - click on 'Show' to see the primary key, which you will use for both the access token key and subscription key.
+You will here find the product "Vipps API" - click on 'Show' to see the primary key, which you will use for both the access token key and subscription key.
-5. If you don't have 'Vipps eCommerce Services API', but instead an Ecommerce API and a separate 'Default accesstoken' subscription, you have an older subscription where you will need to use both these primary keys separately: the 'Default accesstoken' for the access token, and the Ecommerce API for the eCommerce key.
+5. If you don't have 'Vipps API', but instead an Ecommerce API and a separate 'Default accesstoken' subscription, you have an older subscription where you will need to use both these primary keys separately: the 'Default accesstoken' for the access token, and the Ecommerce API for the eCommerce key.

 == Screenshots ==
 1. Enable Vipps as a payment method.